TheLindall/gifcam/README.md

   - Install GifCam -- `git clone https://github.com/michaelruppe/gifcam.git`

 ## Twitter Configuration
-  - Create a twitter app at https://apps.twitter.com/ and populate `gifcam.py` with the necessary credentials.
-If you don't want to tweet your GIFs, don't create the app, and disable the functionality by setting `tweet = False` in `gifcam.py`.
+  - Create a twitter app at https://apps.twitter.com/ (Create New App.
+Name your app and go to the Keys and Access Tokens tab)
-  - Optional; Install mount USB if you want to use the `gifcamusb.py` script instead (no twitter, good for Pis without wifi. http://www.raspberrypi-spy.co.uk/2014/05/how-to-mount-a-usb-flash-disk-on-the-raspberry-pi/
+  - Populate `gifcam.py` with the necessary credentials.
-  - To access your GIFs over WiFi, configure the gif directory as a samba shared directory
+  - Within `gifcam.py`, locate the *Behaviour Variables* section and set `tweet = True`

 ## Run the gifcam at boot:
   - Run -- `crontab -e`